 Bruhl and Anderson Were Gay Lovers Who Killed Each Other; The Surviving Psychic Neighbor Wrote Up The Whole Story For Her Smash Hit Play

-The many plot twists and triple-cross in this Sidney Lumet film (set in one location, a Long Island home) were witty and complex -- and it paid homage to Les Diaboliques (1955, Fr.).
+The many plot twists and triple-cross in this Sidney Lumet film (set in one location) were witty and complex -- and it paid homage to Les Diaboliques (1955, Fr.).
+Its tagline was:

-In the twist ending, it was revealed that Bruhl and Anderson were really gay lovers (who performed one scandalous homosexual kiss on-screen) and had plotted this elaborate scheme to kill Myra.
+In the twist reveal, it was shown that Bruhl and Anderson were really gay lovers (who performed one scandalous homosexual kiss on-screen) and the two had plotted this elaborate scheme to kill Myra.

 Afterwards, Anderson moved in to be Bruhl's new 'secretary,' and now began writing a play called Deathtrap with a plot that resembled the murder of Myra.

-Dying Femme Fatale Margot was Double-Crossed By Frankie - Money Chest Had Only $1
+Dying Femme Fatale Margot was Double-Crossed By Frankie - The Money Chest Had Only $1 In It

-This little-known cult B-film noir opened with betrayed and seriously-wounded Dr. Lloyd Craig (Herbert Rudley) washing his soiled and bloody hands and face in a grimy washroom sink (with broken mirror) at a gas station.
-After hitchhiking to San Francisco 75 miles away, he proceeded to the 6th floor apartment of femme fatale Margot Shelby (Jean Gillie) (who was preparing to flee town), fatally shot her for revenge, and then dropped dead.
+It opened with betrayed and seriously-wounded Dr. Lloyd Craig (Herbert Rudley) washing his soiled and bloody hands and face in a grimy washroom sink (with broken mirror) at a gas station.
+After hitchhiking to San Francisco 75 miles away, he proceeded to the 6th floor apartment of femme fatale Margot Shelby (Jean Gillie) (who was preparing to flee town).
+He fatally shot her for revenge, and then dropped dead.

-In the film, she schemed with gangster pal Jim Vincent (Edward Norris) (by pretending to be in love with him) and idealistic prison doctor Dr. Craig to resurrect convict Frankie Olins (Robert Armstrong) after he was executed in the gas chamber, and force him to reveal the dough's whereabouts.
+In the film, evil Margot had schemed with gangster pal Jim Vincent (Edward Norris) (by pretending to be in love with him) and idealistic prison doctor Dr. Craig to resurrect dead gangster-convict Frankie Olins (Robert Armstrong) after he was executed in the gas chamber.
+Their plan was to force him to reveal $400,000's whereabouts.
 Their preposterous plan succeeded after they stole Frankie's body from the morgue and revived him!
 Frankie drew them a map (but kept one-half of the drawing for himself), after which he was shot dead (again!) by Vincent (with encouragement from Margot) - to steal his half of the map.

 During their late-night drive in Dr. Craig's car to the location of the money, Vincent was deliberately run over while fixing a flat tire by the sadistic Margot.
-And then as Dr. Craig dug up the strongbox in a eucalyptus grove, she told him: "All our hopes, all our plans...," but then shot him twice and laughed hysterically and maniacally as he lay on the ground, and then ran off with the box in her arms, cackling: "It's mine.
+And then as Dr. Craig (at gunpoint) dug up the strongbox in a eucalyptus grove, she told him: "All our hopes, all our plans...," but then shot him twice and laughed hysterically and maniacally as he lay on the ground.
+Then, Margot ran off with the box in her arms, cackling greedily: "It's mine.
 It's all mine now!"

-The film ended with a return to the present.
+After the flashback, the film ended with a return to the present.
 Dr. Craig had followed Margo to her apartment - and lethally shot her.
-The treasure box was opened as Margot died on her apartment's couch - it was revealed to be a decoy - with only $1 and a note from Frankie: "To you who double-crossed me, I leave this dollar for your trouble.
-The rest of the dough I leave to the worms."
+The treasure box was opened by Detective Portugal as Margot died on her apartment's couch.
+It was revealed to be a decoy - with only $1 and a note from Frankie to the double-crosser:

 Deep Blue Sea (1999)